HELEN MOORE: ecopoet / writer /community artist / Nature educator

 As a socially and ecologically engaged community artist, Helen has collaborated on a diverse range of cross-arts projects, and she brings multiple skills and experience to co-create memorable events.
 Most recent projects are:

-Having received a commission from Cape Farewell to explore pollution and its impacts on ecosystems and more-than-human beings in the South Dorset watershed draining into Poole Harbour, Helen has been engaging with scientists and pursuing her own independent research to complete a poem cycle 'Dorset Waterbodies, A Common / Weal'.
-She is currently collaborating with artists David Buckland, Anna Frijstein and James Murray-White to stage a poetry exhibition as part of a bigger cultural event at Lighthouse in Poole to coincide with COP26), and at Durlston Counry Park, Swanage.
-Helen's long-form ecopoem, comprised of five individual poems (thematically connected like tracks on a concept album), was recorded with the support of Michael Ormiston, featured as audio in the exhibition spaces, and has subsequently had a soundtrack added to it, with underwater recordings made by Professor Adrian Newton.
+Having received a commission from Cape Farewell to explore pollution and its impacts on ecosystems and more-than-human beings in the South Dorset watershed draining into Poole Harbour, Helen engaged with scientists and pursued her own independent research to complete a poem cycle 'Dorset Waterbodies, A Common / Weal'.
+She collaborated with visual artists David Buckland and Anna Frijstein, contributing text installations to joint exhibitions at Lighthouse, Poole (to coincide with COP26), and at Durlston Counry Park, Swanage.
+Helen's long-form ecopoem, comprised of five individual sections (thematically connected like tracks on a concept album), was recorded with the support of Michael Ormiston, featured as audio in the exhibition spaces, and has subsequently had a soundtrack added to it, with underwater recordings made by Professor Adrian Newton.